IvanSortino/logtree/README.md

   in one call, so `logger::log_info()` and friends render as logtree leaves.
 - **Manual step control** – `log_open()`/`log_close()` open and close
-  steps by hand (with an explicit `parent`) instead of relying on frame exit, useful at top level or across script blocks.
-Opening a step at the same depth as an open one (e.g. sharing a `parent`) retires the earlier sibling automatically, so you can stream siblings without an explicit `log_close()` on each.
+  steps by hand instead of relying on frame exit, useful at top level or across script blocks.
-- **Re-running top-level lines** – at top level (e.g. re-running selected lines in RStudio/Positron while iterating), `log_step()`/`log_open()` key each step on its label and call site, so re-running the same line re-anchors to that node instead of nesting deeper on every run.
-Pass an explicit `key` to opt out, or to keep two same-label steps open at once distinct.
+- **Re-running top-level lines** – re-running the same line in RStudio/Positron re-anchors to the same node instead of nesting deeper on every run.

 See `vignette("logtree")` and the [documentation site](https://IvanSortino.github.io/logtree/) for full details on error